 a fabric-sensitive cloth and all-purpose vinyl cleaning fluid.
 Storage also requires specific parameters: Stack records vertically in a cool, dry area.
 Horizontal stacking carries the risk of warping.

-4. Enjoying vinyl enjoyment is about aesthetics, to an extent
+4. Enjoying vinyl is about aesthetics, to an extent

 Debates over whether vinyl sounds better than certain digital file types (like FLAC) will rage forever among audiophiles.
 However, the truest value of vinyl listening

-Denon turntables truly captures the joy of the vinyl experience.
+Denon turntables to truly elevate the overall experience.